-- 2 T + 2 T finely grated Parmesan cheese
+- 4 T finely grated Parmesan cheese

-- 1 C + 1 C grated mozzarella cheese
+- 2 C grated mozzarella cheese

 - Preheat oven to 375F/190C.
 Spray a 9″ x 12″ lasagna-type glass or crockery casserole dish with olive oil or non-stick spray.

 - Heat the oil in a large heavy frying pan, squeeze sausage out of the casings, and cook over medium-high heat until the sausage is cooked through and nicely browned, breaking it apart with the turner as it cooks.

 - While sauce simmers, add the salt to a large pot of water and bring to a boil.

 - When the water starts to boil add the kale, lower heat so the water is gently boiling, and cook kale 4-6 minutes or just until it barely starts to wilt.
 (Some kale is much coarser than others, start to check after a few minutes so it doesn’t get overdone.)